AnonymousUser384/G-TransEval/README.md

 # G-TransEval
-Official Implement for paper "On the Evaluation of Neural Code Translation: Taxonomy and Benchmark".
+Official release of paper "On the Evaluation of Neural Code Translation: Taxonomy and Benchmark".

 ## Taxonomy Example
 We develop a taxonomy that categorizes code translation tasks into four primary types according to their complexity and knowledge dependence: